LostPaw: Finding Lost Pets using a Contrastive Learning-based Transformer with Visual Input: Abstract

 \section{Abstract}

-Losing pets can be highly distressing for pet owners, and finding a lost pet is often challenging and time-consuming.
+{Losing pets can be highly distressing for pet owners, and finding a lost pet is often challenging and time-consuming.
 An artificial intelligence-based application can significantly improve the speed and accuracy of finding lost pets.
-In order to facilitate such an application, this study introduces a contrastive neural network model capable of accurately distinguishing between images of pets.
+To facilitate such an application, this study introduces a contrastive neural network model capable of accurately distinguishing between images of pets.
 The model was trained on a large dataset of dog images and evaluated through 3-fold cross-validation.
 Following 350 epochs of training, the model achieved a test accuracy of 90\%.
 Furthermore, overfitting was avoided, as the test accuracy closely matched the training accuracy.
 Our findings suggest that contrastive neural network models hold promise as a tool for locating lost pets.
-This paper provides the foundation for a potential web application that allows users to upload images of their missing pets, receiving notifications when matching images are found in the application's image database.
-This would enable pet owners to quickly and accurately locate lost pets and reunite them with their families.
+This paper presents the foundational framework for a potential web application designed to assist users in locating their missing pets.
+The application will allow users to upload images of their lost pets and provide notifications when matching images are identified within its image database.
+This functionality aims to enhance the efficiency and accuracy with which pet owners can search for and reunite with their beloved animals.}